Eradboi/Fire-Fall/README.md

 ## Installation
 Download [Python](https://www.python.org/downloads/) now.
-Then install the pygame on the teriminal
+Then install the pygame on the terminal

 ```bash
 pip install pygame